 Be Concise & Consistent

 When a lot of information needs to be communicated through text, it’s important to be clear and concise for your customer or prospect to understand what you’re communicating the first time.
 This will provide a better experience for your customers, reduce further questions, and reduce the time your agents are in each chat.
-An effective way to do this is to actively remove any “filler” words that aren’t necessary, and by using canned responses which are preset responses that have been well thought out for clarity.
+An effective way to do this is to actively remove any “filler” words that aren’t necessary, and by using canned responses which are preset responses your agents can insert into the chat that have been well thought out for clarity.
+Cloud Contact Center solutions should have canned response capabilities.

 If your customer is frustrated, make sure you are being empathetic to their situation.
 This adds the human touch and shows you truly care, which will in turn make them feel like they are being listened to.
-Fast replies are important, however, if the inquiry is more complicated, time should be spent reviewing what the customer has sent a few times to respond accurately.
+Fast replies are important, however, if the inquiry is more complicated, time should be spent reviewing what the customer has sent to respond accurately.
 In these scenarios, canned responses could be used such as “Thank you for providing me that information.
 Allow me a minute to review this thoroughly.
 Thank you for your patience”.
-Another way to communicate empathy through webchat is to mention that you’re very sorry to hear about the issue they’re experiencing, and you will find a resolution right away.
-This provides more reassurance and shows you’re determined to resolve their problem.

 Keep them Posted